Understanding Stroke in Kids: A Parent’s Guide

 Preventing Stroke in Children

-While not all incidents can be prevented, there are steps caregivers can take to lower the likelihood of such events.
+While not every situation can be avoided, there are steps caregivers can take to reduce the chances of it happening.

 Physical Effects: Weakness or paralysis on one side of the body (hemiparesis), difficulty with coordination, or trouble with fine motor skills like writing or buttoning clothes.